Skip to main content

 • People across Wales can now access free online therapy without needing to go through their GP.

-• They have a programme booklet which can tell you more about what is on offer.
+• They have a programme booklet that can tell you more about what is on offer.

-• Visit the NHS 111 Wales website for more information on the different types of counselling and how to access each type.
+• Visit the NHS 111 Wales website for more information on the different types of counselling and how to access them.

 Scotland